 The high frequency of heavy showers, severe thunderstorms, and flooding is a part of French Guiana.
 Thus, staying safe during such times is advisable.

 Due to the inaccessibility of tourist spots and the absence of English-speaking population in the country, tour guides are essential.
 Many local tourism companies dupe international travelers.
-Cancelled rides and tours are possible due to unprofessional agencies.
+Canceled rides and tours are possible due to unprofessional agencies.

 French Guiana Travel Medical Insurance for International Travelers – FAQs